 JP has been a traceur for 8 years, and teaches parkour, strength and self-defence classes at both Botany and Chullora gyms.
 JP has developed the trademark AAPES curriculum and has been instrumental in developing the best athletes and best instructors Australia has to offer.

 JP’s trademark move is falling off things, and his favourite movie is ‘the Raid’.

 Dom Tomato is one of the world’s most famous parkour athletes.
 Full-time traceur, and AAPES sponsored athlete, Dom has attended and been in the finals of every Red Bull Art of Motion event since 2014.

-When Dom’s not beasting up the world, you can find him teaching at our Tempe and Chullora gyms!
+When Dom’s not beasting up the world, you can find him teaching at our Botany and Chullora gyms!

-An internationally recognised athlete, Heesoo teaches “Techy Tuesday” night classes at Tempe.
+An internationally recognised athlete, Heesoo teaches “Techy Tuesday” night classes at Botany.

 Known for his serious flow, Heesoo came second place in the 2016 Parkour&Freerunning challenge at Singapore’s annual LCG event.